rizsotto/Bear/source/bear/man/bear.1.md

     considered.
 But build process change (compiler flags change) might cause duplicate entries.

-\--update
-:	Update the previously generated output with the new entries and flags.
-	This flag works similarly to the append flag but it also rewrites old entries if the flags used to compile the file change, allowing for build process changes

 \--config *file*
 :   Specify a configuration file.
 The configuration file captures how
     the output should be formatted and which entries it shall contain.